clogerie92/Team-Profile-Generator/README.md

 The user should clone the repository from GitHub and install Node.
 This application also requires a file system, inquirer module and uses Jest for testing.

 ## Usage
-Use inquirer from your command line to answer questions about your project.
+Use inquirer from your terminal to answer the questions.
 View walk through video here - [Screencastify]()<br>
 <img src="./images/">